kootepe/fluxObject/README.md

 ## Setting up automated calculations with docker

-This will require some knowledge of setting up docker containers but it isn't that hard.

 The docker image is built with the `docker-compose.yml` file.
 To avoid having any paths in the codebase here, they are defined with a `.env` file.

+The docker image is built from the dockerfile, it builds an image which has cron for timing script runs, vim for text the editor and copies this github repo inside the container.
+In the docker-compose `volumes` part are defined the folders inside your machine that will be mounted inside the docker container, so that the data is visible for the container.

+`Docker-compose.yml` is used to define how the build the docker image.

-The format of the file looks like this:
+The format of the `.env` file is like this, it's used to define the filepaths that will be mounted inside the container.

 ```
 AUTOCHAMBER_DIR=/path/to/autochamber/data